What is Obsessive-Compulsive and Related Disorders in DSM-5?

 - Removed a few criteria from DSM-IV definition of OCD, most notably the criteria requiring that individuals realize that their obsessions and compulsions are unreasonable or excessive.

-The APA board of trustees and others involved in the updating process believe that these changes will improve accuracy of diagnosis and, thus, increase the effectiveness of treatments.
+The APA board of trustees and others involved in the updating process believe that these changes will improve the accuracy of diagnosis and, thus, increase the effectiveness of treatments.